ICE electronic requesting

 Please note that, whilst most requests will be actioned within 1-2 working days, non-medical referrers may need to wait up to 6 weeks for requester access, as final approval from the Radiology Board is only actioned once per month.

-Visit the test interactive e-learning guide
+Visit the interactive e-learning guide

 The whole training takes 10-15 minutes, or you can pick a particular section to learn about a specific task.